Connect

 Louisville, KY

-Thanks to community engagement and a commitment to sustainable thinking, more neighborhoods in Louisville, KY now have safe and affordable housing, access to healthy food, and convenient places to walk, bike, and play.
-Leaders and residents alike are attuned to the impact that education, employment, housing, transportation, and related issues have on their health.
+Thanks to community engagement and a commitment to sustainable thinking, more neighborhoods in Louisville, Kentucky now have safe and affordable housing, access to healthy food, and convenient places to walk, bike, and play.
+Leaders and community members are attuned to the impact that education, employment, housing, transportation, and related issues have on their health.

 Read More